 Rent a bike

-Quiberon is small enough of a town, that you can easily tour the whole city on bike.
-Especially with the fabulous boardwalk and great fish markets to explore in town, a bike can be a great way not only to get around, but it’s also just fun to feel the wind whip through your hair as your cruise by on your bike.
+Quiberon is small enough of a town that you can easily tour the whole city on bike.
+Especially with the fabulous boardwalk and great fish markets to explore, a bike can be a great way not only to get around, but it’s also just fun to feel the wind whip through your hair as your cruise around like the locals.

-Although an easy day-trip from Quiberon, those interested in staying overnight on Belle Ile can also camp or find a hotel on the island.
-Whether you stay overnight or not, it is definitely worthwhile to rent a scooter and cruise around the island taking in the beauty of the island.
+Although an easy day-trip from Quiberon, those interested in staying overnight on Belle-île can also camp or find a hotel on the island.
+Whether you stay overnight or not, it is definitely worthwhile to rent a scooter and cruise around the island taking in its stunning natural sights.

 Go to the market

-On Wednesday (in the summers) and Saturday mornings, visitors to Quiberon will also find a market in the center of town.
-Often filled with great regional products and fresh fish, the market can be a great place to not only do some shopping for a picnic near the cote sauvage, but also pick up some freshly shucked oysters.
+On Wednesday (in the summers) and Saturday mornings, visitors to Quiberon will find a market in the center of town.
+Often filled with great regional products and fresh fish, the market can be a great place to not only do some shopping for a picnic, but also to slurp up some freshly shucked oysters.

-When people think of a quintessential French food item, many immediately think of crepes—the thin, French style pancake (though Americans are convinced this word is pronounced CRAY-pe, it is actually pronounced ka-rep).
-Crepes are a specialty of the regional cuisine of Brittany, and they are almost always washed down cider, another regional specialty of Brittany.
-The best part of a meal of crepes?
-You can have a savory one for dinner or lunch and a sweet one for desert.
+When people name a quintessential French food item many immediately think of crêpes, the thin, French style pancake (for you poets and rappers out there, while many pronounce it to rhyme with “Professor Snape,” it actually rhymes with “Johnny Depp”).
+Crêpes are a specialty of the regional cuisine of Brittany, and they are almost always washed down cider, another specialty of Brittany.
+The best part about crêpes?
+You can have a savory one for dinner or lunch and a sweet one for dessert.
+Yes, yes you can.

 >>Read more about the Regional Cuisine of Brittany